Introduction

 UNIVERSITY OF TURIN & T.WAI - Torino world affairs institute

-A tenured Assistant Professor of International Relations of East Asia at the University of Turin, Dr Giovanni B. Andornino (欧阳乔) is the Director of the TOChina Centre of the Department of Cultures, Politics and Society.
+A tenured Assistant Professor of International Relations of East Asia at the University of Turin, Dr Giovanni B. Andornino (欧阳乔) is the Director of the TOChina Centre of the Department of Cultures, Politics and Society, and Director of the TOChina Summer School.
 Dr Andornino is Vice President and Head of the Global China program at the Torino World Affairs Institute (T.wai) and the former Editor of OrizzonteCina, Italy's leading academic journal on contemporary China studies in the social sciences.
 His research focuses on China’s domestic politics, foreign policy, and relations with Italy and the wider Euro-Mediterranean region.
 Since 2019 he has been serving as the founding General Secretary of the China-Italy Philanthropy Forum.

 LECTURE: TBD